Originally written May 2017. Updated May 2020.

 For the resin pour, I mixed 10 ml total of the Alumilite Amazing casting resin.
 This is quick curing polyurethane resin, so it is not something I recommend for beginners.
-You can use an epoxy for this project, just know that you will have to ‘babysit’ the project longer.
+You can use an epoxy resin for this project, just know that you will have to ‘babysit’ the project longer.

 You will see why in a moment.

 Once the resin is in the soft cure stage, remove the tape and peel the resin away from the stamp pad.
-It will be rubbery at this point.
+The resin will be rubbery at this point.
 With this resin, I reached the soft cure stage at approximately 6 to 8 minutes after mixing.
-With an epoxy resin, you are going to need to wait 1 to 3 hours to get to this point.
+With an epoxy resin, you are going to need to wait for 1 to 3 hours to get to this point.
 Maybe even longer.

 Check the fit of your resin casting to make sure it rests snugly within the pendant blank.
 If you don’t get a good fit now, you may have to sand off excess when it finally cures.